 Not so fast.
 Mike Cintolo, Chief Analyst of our flagship Cabot Growth Investor advisory, our resident market historian, and probably the best at timing the stock market of any investment expert I know, says otherwise.
-Mike has been identifying green lights in market signals and moving his portfolio out of cash and increasingly into promising stocks.
+Mike has been identifying green lights in market signals and moving his portfolio out of cash while identifying potential leaders of the next bull phase.